aws-samples/iceberg-streaming-examples/README.md

 4. Use the IDE to issue the ```package ``` command of maven selecting the local profile.
 5. If you wish to use the AWS Glue Data Catalog and S3 remember to have the corresponding permissions (have your AWS credentials avaliable), there are plugins for both [Intellij](https://aws.amazon.com/intellij/?pg=developertools) and [Visual Studio Code](https://aws.amazon.com/visualstudiocode/) that can be helpful here.
 6. Start the local Kafka broker via ```docker-compose up``` command.
-7. Run the examples with the desired arguments, remember that you will need to add the required VM options for letting Spark to work on Java 17:
+7. Run the examples with the desired arguments.
+Apache Spark 4.0 runs on Java 17 (or 21) and, because of the Java Module System, it needs a set of `--add-opens`/`--add-modules` start options to avoid `InaccessibleObjectException` / "unnamed module" access errors.
+Add the following VM options to your IDE run configuration (this is the exact default set that `spark-submit` injects for you via `org.apache.spark.launcher.JavaModuleOptions`, so you only need them for local runs launched directly from the IDE):
 ```
+-XX:+IgnoreUnrecognizedVMOptions
+--add-modules=jdk.incubator.vector
 --add-opens=java.base/java.lang=ALL-UNNAMED
 --add-opens=java.base/java.lang.invoke=ALL-UNNAMED
 --add-opens=java.base/java.lang.reflect=ALL-UNNAMED